-Water quality monitoring sites (C1-C16) are positioned along the boundary of the LEPA, but on each sampling occasion (January, February and March), only the five sites directly down current of the diffuser are sampled (Figure 5.1).
+Water quality monitoring sites (C1-C16) are positioned along the boundary of the LEPA.
+On each sampling occasion (January, February and March), the five sites directly down current of the diffuser are sampled (Figure 5.1).

-Notes: 1.
-Water quality monitoring occurred at compliance sites C11-C15 on 10 January, C11-C15 on 8 February and at C1, C13-C16 on 16 March 2023, as a result of prevailing currents at the time of sampling.
+1. Water quality monitoring occurred at compliance sites C7-C11 on 10 January, C1-C5 on 6 February and at C7-C11 on 6 March 2024, as a result of prevailing currents at the time of sampling.